survivejs/webpack-book/manuscript/02_webpack_compared.md

 var webpack = require('webpack');

 module.exports = {
+  // Where to start bundling
-  entry: './entry.js',
+  entry: {
+    main: './entry.js'
+  },
+  // Where to output
   output: {
+    // Output to the same directory
     path: __dirname,
+    // Capture name from the entry using a pattern.
-    filename: 'bundle.js'
+    filename: '[name].js'
   },
+  // How to resolve encountered imports
   module: {
-    loaders: [
+    rules: [
       {
         test: /\.css$/,
-        loaders: ['style', 'css']
+        loaders: ['style-loader', 'css-loader']
       }
     ]
   },
+  // What extra processing to perform
   plugins: [
     new webpack.optimize.UglifyJsPlugin()
-  ]
+  ],
+  // How to adjust module resolution
+  resolve: {
+    // This would be a good place to monkeypatch packages
+    alias: { ... }
+  }
 };
 ```

 Given the configuration is written in JavaScript, it's quite malleable.
 As long as it's JavaScript, webpack is fine with it.

-The configuration model may make webpack feel a bit opaque at times.
-It can be difficult to understand what it's doing.
+The configuration model may make webpack feel a bit opaque at times as it can be difficult to understand what it's doing.
 This is particularly true for more complicated cases.
 Covering those is one of the main reasons why this book exists.

 ## Why Webpack?

 Why would you use webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling, but there's so much more.
 I picked up Webpack because of its support for **Hot Module Replacement** (HMR).
 This is a feature used by [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform).
 I will show you later how to set it up.

+You can use webpack with task runners and let it tackle the hardest part.
+The community has developed a large amount of plugins to support it so it is fair to say that the line between webpack and task runners has become blurred.
+Often you set up npm scripts to invoke webpack in various ways and that's enough.

+Webpack may be too complex for simple projects.
+It is a power tool.
+Therefore it is good to be aware of lighter alternatives and choose the right tool based on the need instead of hype.

+Due to HMR you see webpack quite a bit especially in React based projects.
+There are certain niches where it's more popular than others and it has become almost the standard especially for React.

+## Main Attractions of Webpack

+I've listed several of the main attractions of webpack below.
+There are more as it's a complex tool, but this is to give you some idea of what's in store.

 ### Hot Module Replacement

 You might be familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes.
 HMR takes things one step further.
-In the case of React, it allows the application to maintain its state.
+In the case of React, it allows the application to maintain its state without forcing a refresh.
 This sounds simple, but it makes a big difference in practice.

 Note that HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it's not a feature that's exclusive to webpack.

-### Bundle Splitting
+### Code Splitting

 Aside from the HMR feature, webpack's bundling capabilities are extensive.
-It allows you to split bundles in various ways.
+It allows you to split code in various ways.
 You can even load them dynamically as your application gets executed.
 This sort of lazy loading comes in handy, especially for larger applications.
 You can load dependencies as you need them.

+Even small applications can benefit from code splitting as it allows the users to get something useable in their hands faster.
+Performance is a feature after all.
+So knowing the basic techniques is worthwhile.

 ### Asset Hashing

-With Webpack, you can easily inject a hash to each bundle name (e.g., *app.d587bbd6e38337f5accd.js*).
+With webpack, you can easily inject a hash to each bundle name (e.g., *app.d587bbd6e38337f5accd.js*).
 This allows you to invalidate bundles on the client side as changes are made.
 Bundle splitting allows the client to reload only a small part of the data in the ideal case.

+Unfortunately this isn't as easy problem yet as I would like, but it's manageable assuming you understand the possible setups well enough.

 ### Loaders and Plugins